mafudge/ist769sp24midterm/README.md

 - We will not update the actual tables.
 Instead we will create new tables called `teams2` and `players2` with the updated data.
 It's anti-big data to perform row-level updates.
 The proper way to move the updates into the original tables would be to write an MSSQL script to update the tables, but that is outside the scope of this exam.

-# PART 4: Exam Questions
+## PART 4: Exam Questions

-## Advice for the Best Grade
+### Advice for the Best Grade

 - Make sure you can connect to `mssql`, `mongodb` and `minio` using both Spark and Drill.
 Test your connections before you start the exam.
-- Write PySpark and use the DataFrames API.
-You should NOT need to use RDD or fall back to PoP (plain old Python).
-While you CAN solve these problems using both of those approaches but will not receive credit for answering the question.
+Discuss any issues you have during the question period on Monday.
 - Brush up on your SQL!
 You can solve the data transformation questions using pure SQL constructs like window functions, aggregates, unions, joins, and views/common-table expressions.
 - There are many ways to solve these problems.
 If you get stuck, try a different approach.
-I expect everyone will have slightly different solutions.
+I expect everyone will have slightly different solutions / approaches.
 - Build a data flow.
 Use Multiple steps and keep your transformations simple for each step.
-- Any `.ipynb` files you create should be in the `work` folder!
+- If your transformations are compute-heavy, it makes sense write you work out to local spark and read it back in again to simplify the Spark execution plan.
+This is a common-practice and big-data friendly.
 - If you cannot figure out the answer to the question, I suggest writing simpler code and use that as your answer.
 This way you can complete the next question in the exam.
 It is better to have running code that is incorrect than code that will not run.
+Revisit the complex questions later if you have time.
+- In addition to uploading the `Start.ipynb` on Blackboard, for each question, you will be asked to provide:
-- If you know your answer is not correct, explain that.
-Include what you tried.
+  - An EXPLANATION as to if you answered the question correctly.
+If you know your answer is NOT correct, explain that and justify what you tried.
 You are more harshly penalized for believing your answer is correct when it is not.

-## Instructions

-Each question is worth 3 or 4 points.
-Questions weights are in the blackboard assignment submission.
-The more difficult questions are 4 points.

-For the highest possible marks, for each question, include:
-1. A STATEMENT as to whether your answer is correct or incorrect.
-When incorrect, please include a brief explanation.
-This can only help your grade.
+Knowing your code is correct is just as important.
-1. A CLEAR screenshot of your code with your netid in the screenshot. (only screenshot the code region, not the entire window!)
+  - A CLEAR screenshot of your CODE with your netid in the screenshot. (only screenshot the code region, not the entire window!)
 Break your code up onto multiple lines so that it is legible.
 Include comments if you believe it will help your code be understood by the grader.
-2. A CLEAR screenshot of the output of your code with your netid in the screenshot. (only screenshot the region, not the entire window!)
+  - A CLEAR screenshot of the OUTPUT of your code with your netid in the screenshot. (again, only screenshot the region, not the entire window!)
 Your output should be limited by rows /columns so that its easy to read and clearly demonstrates the code answers the question.
-3. A TEXT COPY of the code from your screenshot.
-In case I need to execute your code.
+  - You will be penalized for unreadable screenshots or output that does not clearly support your code as an answer to the question.

-## Questions
+###  Questions

+Each question is worth 3 or 4 points, for 50 total points.
+Questions weights are in the blackboard assignment submission.
+The more difficult questions are 4 points.

 1. Write a drill SQL query to list the team and player data.
 Specifically display team name, team wins, team losses player name, player shots and player goals.